nervosnetwork/docs/docs/basic-concepts/state-tokens.md

 Here you can learn the concepts of "state" and "tokens" as well as "wallet" in the context of Nervos CKB.

 ## State
 From a computer science point of view, the public blockchain system is a distributed replicated state machine, where global state is stored by all the computers in the blockchain network.
 The transitions of these states are triggered by events.
-For example, Alice has 10 CK Bytes now and Bob has no CK Bytes.
+For example, Alice has 10 CKBytes now and Bob has no CKBytes.
 This is the current state.
-Alice then send 5 CK Bytes to Bob.
+Alice then send 5 CKBytes to Bob.
 This is an event.
-The new state would be that each Alice and Bob has 5 CK Bytes.
+The new state would be that each Alice and Bob has 5 CKBytes.

 In the context of Blockchain, take Bitcoin for an example, the current state of Bitcoin is the collection of all the [Unspent Transaction Outputs (UTXOs)](blockchain#utxo-model).
 This state is changed when a transaction is sent to one of the nodes in the network to spend UTXO(s) and create new UTXO(s).